-GASB 75 requires that the valuation of OPEB plans take into consideration the liability associated with the implicit subsidy that exists when the premium rates charged to active and retired employees are the same, or "blended".
+GASB 75 requires that the valuation of OPEB plans take into consideration the liability associated with the implicit subsidy that exists when the premium rates charged to active and retired employees are the same, or "blended."
 This provides the users of SBCERS's financial statement an estimate of the total value of the promised retiree benefit.

 The employer's share of the current coverage costs for active and retired employees is typically calculated based on the claim costs or age-adjusted premiums for the employer.
-However, for this plan the benefit is a fixed payment per year of service that is currently lower than the premiums paid for coverage for all but a handful of individuals, and is expected to remain so into the future, so no age-related costs are required to be developed.
+However, for this plan the benefit is a fixed payment per year of service, limited to the full premium for the health plan selected.
+For the vast majority of retirees, the subsidy is currently lower than the premiums paid for coverage and is expected to remain so into the future, so no age-related costs are required to be developed.